buddyq/AgentAssets/wp-content/plugins/adminimize/readme.txt

 Adminimize makes it easy to remove items from view based on a user’s role.

 = What does this plugin do? =
 The plugin changes the administration backend and gives you the power to assign rights on certain parts.
 Admins can activate/deactivate every part of the menu and even parts of the sub-menu.
 Meta fields can be administered separately for posts and pages.
 Certain parts of the write menu can be deactivated separately for admins or non-admins.
-The header of the backend is minimized and optimized to give you more space and the structure of the menu gets changed to make it more logical - this can all be done per user so each user can have his own settings.
+The header of the backend is minimized and optimized to give you more space and the structure of the menu gets changed to make it more logical - this can all be done per user so each role and their resulting users can have his own settings.

 = Support Custom Post Type =
 The plugin support all functions also for custom post types, automatically in the settings page.